awesome-pro/neon-website/content/docs/manage/projects.md

 ### Configure history retention

-By default, Neon retains a history of changes for all branches in a Neon project, which allows you to create a branch that restores data to any point within the defined retention period.
-The supported limits are 24 hours for [Neon Free Plan](/docs/introduction/plans#free-plan) users, 7 days for [Launch](/docs/introduction/plans#launch) plan users, and 30 days for [Scale](/docs/introduction/plans#scale) plan users.
+By default, Unique retains a history of changes for all branches in a Unique project, which allows you to create a branch that restores data to any point within the defined retention period.
+The supported limits are 24 hours for [Unique Free Plan](/docs/introduction/plans#free-plan) users, 7 days for [Launch](/docs/introduction/plans#launch) plan users, and 30 days for [Scale](/docs/introduction/plans#scale) plan users.
 Please be aware that increasing the history retention period affects all branches in your project and increases [project storage](/docs/introduction/usage-metrics#storage).

 To configure the history retention period for a project:

-1. Select a project in the Neon Console.
+1. Select a project in the Unique Console.
-2. On the Neon **Dashboard**, select **Project settings**.
+2. On the Unique **Dashboard**, select **Project settings**.
 3. Select **Storage**.
    ![History retention configuration](/docs/manage/history_retention.png)
 4. Use the slider to select the history retention period.